 Wendy is also a member of the San Diego County Sexual Assault Response Team Committee and a Tribal Subcommittee member of the Violence Against Women Act Committee.
 She has experience serving as an on-call sexual assault advocate for the rape crisis center in San Diego County and a victim advocate for the Peace Between Partners Program at the local Indian Health Council.
-Wendy was a founding Board member of a non-profit tribal coalition, the Strong Hearted Native Women’s Coalition.
-Throughout her career, she has advocated for tribal youth, health, education issues and safety for Native women, developing innovative ways to create Tribal responses and programs respective of Native customs and traditions.
+Wendy is a founding Board member of a non-profit tribal coalition, the Strong Hearted Native Women’s Coalition and the National Indigenous Women’s Resource Center, for which she currently serves as NIWRC’s Board of Directors’ Treasurer.
+NIWRC is a national tribal nonprofit dedicated to restoring tribal sovereignty to increase Native women’s safety.
+Throughout her career, she has advocated for Native LGBTQ/2Spirit youth and adults, tribal youth, health, education, land, environmental issues and safety for Native women, developing innovative ways to create Tribal responses and programs respective of her people’s customs and traditions.